 Downloading while browsing

 If another member of your household is using a heap of bandwidth by either streaming video or music, playing an online game or just downloading large files your Internet will appear to be slower.
 The more users that are using the same connection and sharing the same bandwidth the slower your speed will be.

 Server or website location

 The location of the web page you are visiting can also determine the speed.
-When accessing a web page the path may consists of several hops before it actually reaches its destination.
-If you are accessing a web page that is in a different part of the world, to get to this page may require a longer path to the destination page and will result in a slower load time for that page.
+When accessing a web page the path may consist of several hops before it actually reaches its destination.
+If you are accessing a web page that is in a different part of the world, getting to this page may require a longer path to the destination page and will result in a slower load time for that page.

 Your Modem/ Router Settings

 Your router is responsible for allowing you to connect to the Internet and can also be the cause for slow Internet connections if not configured properly.
 It is important that your router is set up correctly with your Internet Service Provider (ISP) recommendations.